 Your TLS certificate for PgBouncer should have a Common Name (CN) setting that matches the PgBouncer Service name.
 This is the name of the cluster suffixed with -pgbouncer.
-For example, for our hippo cluster this would be hippo-pgbouncer.
+For example, for our hippo-pgbouncer.
 For the keycloakdb example, it would be keycloakdb-pgbouncer.